 The Radiologic Technologist meets hospital continuing education requirements by enhancing professional growth and development through participation in educational programs, current literature, in-service meetings and workshops, as well as association groups.

-A.S. degree from A.M.A. approved school of Radiologic Technology.
-State Registered Radiologic Technologist.
-Prefer ARRT in addition to State licensure.
-BLS Certification.
+A.S. degree from JRCERT approved school of Radiologic Technology.
+State Registered Radiologic Technologist, State Fluoroscopy and ARRT Required.
+IV Certification required.
+BLS Certification required.
 Two years prior experience as a Radiologic Technologist is preferred.